GhostCode83/strider-receipts/README.md

 Navigate to the client folder in a new terminal.
 Run the command npm start.
-It runs just the app client on [http://localhost:3000](http://localhost:3000)
+It runs just the app client on [http://localhost:3000](http://localhost:3000) If you would like to run tests instead, see 2.b. below.

 #### `2.b.
 Test the client`